MuhammadTanveerAbbas/kanbi-ActionBoard/README.md

 ## ✨ The Solution

 KANBI is the bridge from insight to impact.
-It provides a seamless, AI-powered workflow that closes the loop between thinking and doing:
+It provides a seamless, AI powered workflow that closes the loop between thinking and doing:

 - **✍️ Input Any Text:** Simply paste your unstructured notes.
 - **🤖 AI-Powered Parsing:** Our smart AI instantly detects tasks, owners, and deadlines.
-- **📋 Instant Action Board:** Your tasks appear on a clean, drag-and-drop Kanban board.
+- **📋 Instant Action Board:** Your tasks appear on a clean, drag and drop Kanban board.
 - **📈 Track Your Progress:** Monitor your entire workflow with a clear progress tracker.
-- **💡 Get Smart Insights:** Receive AI-driven feedback to optimize your process and work smarter.
+- **💡 Get Smart Insights:** Receive AI driven feedback to optimize your process and work smarter.

 ---